LPR Updates

 Parking enforcement officers will use vehicle-mounted LPR cameras to efficiently scan license plates in parking areas.
 This technology speeds up the enforcement process and improves accuracy, ensuring better compliance with parking regulations.

-Data Security and Opt-Out
+Data Security, Privacy, and Opt-Out

 Yes, everyone who uses Gold, Blue, Yellow, or Orange parking spaces will need a virtual permit.
 If you wish not to purchase a virtual permit, you can use a free parking location, including one of the Park & Ride locations (SC34 or NC37).